helm/helm/docs/faq.md

 script first.
 What we'd really like, though, are better packaged releases of Helm.

-### How do I put the Helm client files somewhere other than ~/.helm?
+### How do I put the Helm client files somewhere other than default location?

 Set the `$HELM_HOME` environment variable, and then run `helm init`: